typelevel/cats-effect/docs/tutorial.md

 def copy(origin: File, destination: File): IO[Long] = ???
 ```

-Nothing scary, uh?
+Nothing scary, eh?
 As we said before, the function just returns an `IO`
 instance.
 When run, all side-effects will be actually executed and the `IO`
 instance will return the bytes copied in a `Long` (note that `IO` is
 parameterized by the return type).
 Now, let's start implementing our function.